• Sales Execution

 A strong sales cadence is built on a few key elements.
 It typically runs for about 17 to 21 days and includes between 8 and 12 touchpoints.
 The pacing is also important; you might start with shorter intervals of one or two days between the first few contacts, then gradually space them out to avoid overwhelming your prospect.
 The most effective cadences use a mix of communication channels to connect with buyers where they are most active.
 A balanced approach might involve using email for 40-50% of your touchpoints, phone calls for 20-30%, LinkedIn for 15-25%, and even video messages for 5-10% to add a personal touch.

-How a Solid Cadence Gets Results
+Why a Consistent Sales Cadence Gets Results

 A well-executed cadence directly impacts your bottom line by creating efficiency and predictability.
 First, it saves your team a massive amount of time.
 Reps no longer have to wonder when to follow up or which channel to use next; they just follow the plan.
 This structure allows them to manage a larger pipeline without sacrificing quality.
 Second, by contacting prospects regularly with valuable information, you significantly increase your chances of getting a response and converting them into customers.
 Finally, a cadence helps you build a more predictable sales pipeline.
 Instead of dealing with unpredictable peaks and valleys in performance, you create a steady, reliable flow of opportunities, which is far more valuable for long-term growth.
 You can streamline this entire process with AI-powered workflows that handle the repetitive tasks for you.